 It also specifies that using the site content does not establish patient-client relationships, as shown in the screenshot below.

-Even though the site owner is a nurse by profession, adding a medical disclaimer reduces her liabilities for any potential issues arising from using her content.
+Even though the site owner is a nurse by profession, adding a medical disclaimer reduces her liability for any potential issues arising from using her content.

 If you’re a healthcare professional, it’s best to include a medical disclaimer on your blog because your advice or information may not apply to every reader and may cause harm.